 The budget gets a bad rap, but all the budget does is tell your money where to go each month so you aren’t left wondering where it went.
-This isn’t rocket science.
+It isn’t rocket science.
 You’re simply sitting down with your spouse and deciding how you will spend your income that month.
 Give every dollar a name.
 It will take a few months to get this down, so don’t expect perfection right away.
-But if you want to get on the same page with your spouse about money, creating a budget together is the best way to do that.
+Give yourself a little room to make mistakes and figure this budgeting thing out.

 3. Make a plan.

 The first step toward improving your money situation in the long run is getting out of debt.
-It’s hard to save and make a difference with your income when half of it is going to pay car loans, student loans and credit cards every month.
+It’s hard to save and make a difference with your income when half of it is going toward car loans, student loans and credit cards every month.

 4. Combine bank accounts.

-So go to the same bank and combine your checking accounts once you get married.
+So, once you get married, go to the bank and combine your checking accounts.
 This is another way to improve your communication and stay on the same page about your money.

 5. Recognize your differences.

-In most marriages, there is a free spirit and a nerd.
-Generally, the free spirit is the spender who’s not so crazy about details and making a plan.
-And the nerd is the saver—the one who loves to run the numbers and create lists of goals and priorities.
-Sometimes the free spirit might be the saver and the nerd might be the spender, but the idea is that you’re both unique.
+In most marriages, there is a partier and a planner.
+Generally, the partier is the spender who’s not so crazy about details and making a plan.
+And the planner is the saver—the one who loves to run the numbers and create lists of goals and priorities.
+Sometimes the partier might be the saver and the planner might be the spender, but the idea is that you’re both unique.

 You both need each other.
-The free spirit helps the nerd lighten up every now and then.
-And the nerd helps the free spirit learn to focus and make a plan.
+The partier helps the planner lighten up every now and then.
+And the planner helps the partier learn to focus and make a plan.
 Embrace those differences!

 Telling a newly married couple not to buy a house isn’t popular advice.
-After all, we’ve all watched House Hunters and dreamed of when it would be our turn to find the perfect place.
-But it’s okay to rent during the first year to make sure both you and your spouse are exactly where you want to be for a while and you both have a good idea of what you are looking for.
+After all, we’ve all watched Fixer Upper and dreamed of when it would be our turn to find the perfect place.
+But it’s okay to rent during the first year.
+You want to make sure both you and your spouse are exactly where you want to be for a while and you both have a good idea of what you are looking for.

 7. Don’t copy your parents’ lifestyle.

 Here’s what I mean by that: Most of us want to live the same lifestyle we did with our parents.
 But the difference is that it took them 20 years to get there, and we’re just getting started.
-One of the worst mistakes you can make is to overstretch yourself by getting into a mortgage you can’t afford and a couple of car loans that are weighing you down.
+One of the worst mistakes you can make is to overstretch yourself by getting into a mortgage you can’t afford and taking out a couple of car loans that will weigh you down.

-When I got married five years ago, my spouse and I decided to live out these principles, and it’s a decision we don’t regret.
-For you, I can promise that how you manage your money will be one of the most important factors in determining the quality of your marriage.
+When I got married seven years ago, my husband and I decided to live out these principles, and it’s a decision we don’t regret.
+Trust me, how you manage your money will be one of the most important factors in determining the quality of your marriage.

 Don’t get so caught up in the romance that you forget the practical stuff.
 Take the time to sit down with your future spouse and talk about money issues.